 Enter: the intelligent chatbot.

-These clever little bots can stand-in for an entire customer service team -- at least at the front end.
-What’s more, their dialogues can be translated and localised into your target languages, allowing you to offer basic customer service live chat to your customers.
+These clever little bots can stand in for an entire customer support team — at least at the front end.
+What’s more, their dialogues can be translated and localized into your target languages, allowing you to offer basic customer support live chat to your customers.

-Of course, there will be more complex customer service cases that need to be escalated to an agent.
-In those cases, you can either hire a single customer service agent who speaks the target language, or you could simply state that you are currently building your customer service team and don’t yet support customer service human agents in this language.
+Of course, there will be more complex cases that need to be escalated to a human agent.
+In those cases, you can either hire a single customer support agent who speaks the target language, or you could simply state that you are currently building your team and don’t yet support customer support human agents in this language.

-We use the word “translation” throughout this article for simplicity’s sake, but what we really mean is “localised”.
+We use the word “translation” throughout this article for simplicity’s sake, but what we really mean is “localized”.

 What’s the difference?
 The translation is simply changing text from one language to another (think: Google Translate).
-Localisation, however, the cultural and non-textual norms of the new language, in addition to linguistic components.
+Localization, however, the cultural and non-textual norms of the new language, in addition to linguistic components.

-So, for example, localising for the Japanese language would include the addition of various degrees of politeness and formalities to accommodate the country’s extremely stringent conventions.
-Conversely, localising for British English from American English would actually require different spellings and wordings for some of the verbiages.
-Some things to think about when localising:
+So, for example, localizing content into Japanese would include the addition of various degrees of politeness and formalities to accommodate the country’s extremely stringent conventions.
+Conversely, localizing for British English from American English would actually require different spellings and wordings for some of the verbiages.
+Some things to think about when localizing:

 - What kind of social norms do the language speakers you’re translating for follow, or expect you to follow?

-From improving or creating self-service options, to training and installing a chatbot, to localising rather than simply translating your text -- all in your targeted languages -- you’ll find that mastering multilingual customer service can be a pretty smooth, and budget-friendly, process.
+From improving or creating self-service options, to training and installing a chatbot, to localizing rather than simply translating your text — all in your targeted languages — you’ll find that mastering multilingual customer support can be a pretty smooth, and budget-friendly, process.